FelixKHWong/Path-Planning-Robot/README.md

 # Path-Planning-Robot
-Used ROS packaged such as AMCL, Turtlebot and Slam to create a robot to autonomously navigate to objects and move them around
+Used ROS packaged such as AMCL, Turtlebot and Slam to create a robot to autonomously navigate to objects and move them around.
+Part of the Udacity Robot Software Engineer Nanodegree.

-To run this project clone thsi project into your catkin workspace.
+To run this project clone this project into your catkin workspace.

 ## Setup
 Initialize this repo into a catkin workspace.
 If you do not have one use the following steps to initialize one: